jq-rs/mlestalk-ui/README.md

 # MlesTalk UI

-MlesTalk UI is Node.js/JavaScript based open source reference client for Mles (Modern Lightweight channEl Service).
+MlesTalk UI is Node.js/JavaScript based open source reference client user interface for Mles (Modern Lightweight channEl Service).
 It is used in Android MlesTalk app.

-Please see more info at http://mles.io/app.
+Please see the details at http://mles.io/app.